💡How it Works

 Ax doesn't have any APIs; it's purely a command-line tool.
 Moreover, Ax doesn't even interact with any cloud provider's APIs directly.
 Instead, Ax wraps the cloud provider's CLI to perform cloud operations, simplifying the process.
 By wrapping the cloud provider's CLI, we eliminate the need to write API calls for each operation, abstracting some complexity.

-The cloud provider CLI functions are stored in ~/.axiom/providers
+The cloud provider CLI functions are stored in ~/.axiom/providers.

-.
+Quick Breakdown: During the first time install, ax configure calls ax account-setup, then ax accountand finally ax build.
 This installs all required dependencies, installs and authenticates the cloud providers CLI, and kicks off the Packer builder to create an image with your desired tools installed.

 When you setup the Ax Controller on a supported OS, the required dependencies are first installed.